xiaohuiyan/BurstyBTM/README.md

 **1. Index the words in the documents**
    To simplify the main code, we provide a python script to map each word to a unique ID (starts from 0) in the documents.

      $ python script/indexDocs.py <doc_pt> <dwid_pt> <voca_pt>
-      doc_pt    input docs to be indexed, each line is a doc with the format "word word ..." dwid_pt   output docs after indexing, each line is a doc with the format "wordId wordId ..." voca_pt   output vocabulary file, each line is a word with the format "wordId     word"
+      doc_ptinput docs to be indexed, each line is a doc with the format "word word ..." dwid_pt   output docs after indexing, each line is a doc with the format "wordId wordId ..." voca_pt   output vocabulary file, each line is a word with the format "wordId word"

 **2. Statistic daily frequencies for each biterm**